 Still haven't discovered the cause of your swollen runner's feet?
 It could be an undetected injury: an ankle sprain, stress fracture or even tendinitis could all cause your feet to swell up.
 And don't think that your ability to keep running means this isn't your problem.
 Many people can push through the pain for runs.
 But doing so makes everything much, much worse.

 So, now we've broken down why running might make your feet swell.
+Or leave you with foot pain after running.
 And you know that the cause could be a normal result of an intense workout...but it could also be a sign of a major problem.